 Turns out, plenty.
-I guess the question should be, what can’t you say about the player who as it all?
-A World Series run capping off an MVP-campaign, and as if that’s not enough, getting married in the offseason.
+I guess the question should be, what can’t you say about the player who has it all?
+A World Series run capping off a MVP-campaign, and as if that’s not enough, getting married in the offseason.

 Only through two seasons, I dared thought aloud that the Chicago Cubs third baseman could be on a, dare I say, Hall of…well, a trajectory towards something very special.

-However, Bryant is not your typical 25-year old, and the slugger’s first two MLB seasons has been anything but the typical start to a big league career.
+However, Bryant is not your typical 25-year old, and the slugger’s first two MLB seasons have been anything but the typical start to a big league career.

 — MLB Stat of the Day (@MLBStatoftheDay) November 17, 2016